chenchih/TechNote/CheatNote/README.md

 7b5b95b ading readme
 ```

-Step2: revert the head which is the typo we want to undo it
+Step2: revert the head, which is the typo we want to undo it
 ```
 git revert HEAD